 How are multi-asset portfolios put together?

 Starting with an investor profile and the level of risk they’re willing to take, Ben constructs the portfolio by deciding on what percentages to divide the funds among the different asset classes.
 This is known as strategic asset allocation.
-A more adventurous, growth driven portfolio will have a higher percentage of riskier assets, such as company shares, whereas a more defensive, income orientated portfolio will have a much higher percentage of safer assets, such as government bonds.
+A more adventurous, growth driven portfolio will therefore have a higher percentage of riskier assets, such as company shares.
+A more defensive, income orientated portfolio will have a much higher percentage of safer assets, such as government bonds.
 Ben remarks:

 “If you have a growth type asset – normally equities [shares] – you then combine it with others to try to moderate those returns.
 Blending those different assets is the core of multi-asset investing.”